ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 That's why the fence code block in the markdown doesn't have line numbers, which is different from gfm markdown.
 If `-N` option is given, then the info string is `{.C}` only.

-If a markdown is an intermediate file to latex, then the same info string follows the beginning fence.
+If a markdown is an intermediate file to latex, the same info string follows the beginning fence.

     ~~~{.C .numberLines}
     int